 Sometimes parents do not understand a doctor's instructions.
 Also, parents (and patients) forget, on average, about half the information 15 minutes after meeting with a doctor.
 They remember the first third of the discussion best and remember more about diagnosis than about the details of treatment.
 That is why doctors try to keep the treatment plan simple and often provide written instructions.

 Although adherence is probably not affected by old age itself, it is affected by several factors that are common among older people, such as physical or mental impairments, the use of more drugs, and an increased risk of drug-drug interactions and side effects.
-Taking several drugs makes remembering when to take each drug harder and increases the risk of adverse drug-drug interactions (see Drug Interactions), particularly when over-the-counter drugs are also being taken.
+Taking several drugs makes remembering when to take each drug harder and increases the risk of adverse drug-drug interactions Drug Interactions The effect a drug has on a person may be different than expected because that drug interacts with Another drug the person is taking (drug-drug interaction) Food, beverages, or supplements the... read more , particularly when over-the-counter drugs Precautions With Over-the-Counter Drugs Certain groups of people, such as the very young, the very old, the very sick, and pregnant and breastfeeding women, are more vulnerable to harm from drugs, including over-the-counter (OTC)... read more are also being taken.
 Doctors may be able to simplify the drug regimen—by using one drug that serves two purposes or by reducing the number of times a drug must be taken—to improve adherence and to reduce the risk of interactions.

 People are more likely to adhere to treatment if they have a good relationship with their doctor and pharmacist.
 Such relationships involve two-way communication.